microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaApplicationExtensionProperty.md

 Remove-EntraBetaApplicationExtensionProperty @params
 ```

-This command removes the extension property that has the specified ID from an application in Microsoft Entra ID.
+This example removes the extension property that has the specified ID from an application in Microsoft Entra ID.

 - `-ObjectId` parameter specifies the unique identifier of an application.
 - `-ExtensionPropertyId` parameter specifies the  unique identifier of the extension property to remove.